Welcome

 At Jensen, we seek out quality companies with earnings growth stability.
 We want to see evidence of a predictable pattern of growth, even if it means we may not be investing in the fastest-growing names.
 In our view, if a business produces stable earnings growth, its stock price is likely to also be less volatile, leading to attractive risk-adjusted investment returns over time.

-As shown in the factor analysis chart below, return on equity and earnings growth stability factors have compounded returns at a higher rate than the S&P 500 Index over the past 22 years.
+As shown in the factor analysis chart below, return on equity and earnings growth stability factors have compounded returns at a higher rate than the S&P 500 Index since 2000.
 However, the Jensen Quality Growth Strategy delivered even higher returns during the same period.
 We believe this long-term outperformance is a testament to our multifaceted approach to risk management.

 Figure 2